engineyard/ey-docs/pages/using-multi-region-with-engine-yard-cloud.md

 can be located in a particular geographic region around the world.

 If a majority of your application users are based in a certain region, then locate your environment in the region that is closest to those users.
-This can lower latency and response times for your application users in a that region.
+This can lower latency and response times for your users in that region.

 These AWS regions are supported: